fraser-lab/fraser-lab.github.io/courses/peer_review_2021/index.md

 </div>

 - Intro to class, overview of preprints to review, expectations for presentations and readers

-# Some good guidelines for reviewing

-- Don't be an a$$hole
-- Consider that you may have misunderstood something and ask for clarification
-- Be constructive
-- Have empathy, imagine receiving the review!
-- What should be public, what should be private?
-- Don't be an a$$hole

 - Panel:
   - [Michael Eisen](http://eisenlab.org/) - [Editor in Chief of eLife](https://elifesciences.org/about/people)
   - [Andrej Sali](https://salilab.org/) - [Editor of Structure](https://www.cell.com/structure/editors)